Searching the scientific literature

 • Find a "template" paper and several related papers

-• Re-factor the template's Discussion section, taking the other papers into account
+• Re-factor the template's discussion section, taking the other papers into account

 • Goal: practice synthesizing findings across multiple sources